API Integration (Advanced)

 Authentication

-This endpoint is scoped to your wall and the user you request — no API key is required.
+This endpoint is scoped to your wall and the user you request.
+No API key is required.
 You identify the request with two values:

 Item | Where it goes | Notes |